LLC Missouri: Everything You Need to Know

 There are some other important obligations that you need to follow like paying state taxes.
-If you do not, then you may be charged with fines of the LLC may be broken apart.
-Licenses and permits must be kept up to date and you also must respond to paperwork in a timely manner.
+If you do not, then you may be charged with fines or the LLC may be broken apart.
+Licenses and permits must be kept up to date, and you also must respond to paperwork in a timely manner.
 This is one reason why a registered agent is required when you start your LLC.

 Some LLCs decide to use registered agent services, and this may be a good choice.
-The services often keep documents on hand, send copies to you, and understand who to contact if paperwork needs to be sent back to the state in quick manner.
+The services often keep documents on hand, send copies to you, and understand who to contact if paperwork needs to be sent back to the state in a quick manner.

 Foreign LLCs Doing Business in Missouri

 If you have decided to start your LLC in Missouri and you also do business in other states, then you will need to set up a foreign LLC.
 The paperwork is similar to creating the LLC, and you will need to file and register as a foreign LLC in the state of Missouri.
 The document must show that you already have a business in good standing, and you must pay a filing fee of $105, depending on whether or not you decide to register online or through the mail.

 Even if you have a registered agent, you will need to appoint another one.
-Locate and individual who is living in the state of Missouri.
+Locate an individual who is living in the state of Missouri.
 You will then need to complete an Application for Registration of a Foreign Limited Liability Company.

-If you need assistance with your LLC Missouri, then make sure to post a job on the UpCounsel marketplace.
+If you need assistance with your LLC in Missouri, then make sure to post a job on the UpCounsel marketplace.
 We offer legal assistance through the expertise of out vast pool of legal professionals.
 We accept only the best, meaning you will be served by the top 5 percent of the lawyers in the country who have worked with businesses like Google, Stripe, and Twilio.